inkblot/puppet-bind/README.md

 ###bind::zone

-Declares a zone in the server's configuration.
+Declares a zone.
+Each zone must be included in at least one view in order to be included in the server's configuration, and may be included in multiple views.
 The corresponding zone file will be created if it is absent, but any existing file will not be overwritten.
 Only the `zone_type` is required.
 If `domain` is unspecified, the title of the `bind::zone` declaration will be used as the domain.

 A master zone with DNSSec disabled which allows updates using a TSIG key and zone transfers to servers matching an acl: